annnic/cichlid-analysis/README.md

 run_binned.py (for plots and analysis across fish species using the _als_30m.csv data) and run_feature_vector.py (for plots and analysis across fish species using the _als_fv2.csv data)

+run_weekly_daily_figure_plots.py (for the single plots for the fishes for the extended figures)

+PCA (runs the PCA analysis in Figure 1)